mortberg/cubicaltt/README.md

 * Path abstraction and application
 * Composition and transport
-* Isomorphisms can be transformed into equalities
+* Equivalences can be transformed into equalities (and univalence can be proved, see "examples/univalence.ctt")
-* Some higher inductive types (see "examples/circle.ctt" and "examples/susp.ctt")
+* Some higher inductive types (see "examples/circle.ctt" and "examples/integer.ctt")

 Because of this it is not necessary to have a special file of primitives (like in [cubical](https://github.com/simhu/cubical)), for